kingmaduka1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This changes the owner and the group owner
+This is for task 16